In China, P2P lenders offer some relief to small entrepreneurs

 While only a fragment of total bank lending it represents a threat to the traditional banking model since by quickly pooling funds, P2P platforms do away with the need for a bank intermediary between lender and borrower.

-Jimu Box, which became a top 10 Chinese P2P player in two years, responded to Baitour's loan application in one day, compared to ICBC procedures lasting several months, said Tian.
+Jimu Box, which became a top 10 Chinese P2P player in two years, responded to Baitour's loan application in one day, compared to ICBC (1398.HK) (601398.SS) procedures lasting several months, said Tian.

 Since June 2014, the ticketing business has borrowed $19.9 million from Jimu Box, sliced in hundreds of short-term micro-loans spread across individual lenders who, like 19-year-old undergraduate Apple Guo, were lured by attractive returns.